Health and safety

 - Not use paraffin or bottled gas heaters

-- Take extra care with hot oil and never leave chip pans unattended on the stove or pour water onto a burning chip pan
+- Take extra care with hot oil.
+Never leave chip pans unattended on the stove.
+Don't pour water on a burning chip pan

-- Never leave children alone in the kitchen when cooking and keep matches and saucepan handles out of their reach
+- Never leave children alone in the kitchen while cooking.
+Keep matches and saucepan handles out of their reach

 - Not overload electrical sockets